 The opportunity to serve on accreditation visiting teams

 A career center with job listings on the NJAIS website

 The invitation to provide feedback to NJAIS regarding the learning needs of those in member schools

-Consultations with NJAIS staff members or retired Heads of School through the "Encore Series."
+Consultations with NJAIS staff members or retired Heads of School and retired Business Managers through the "Encore Series."

 The opportunity to provide feedback related to the professional growth needs at the school

 Active listservs for affinity groups that provide a forum for professional exchange of information.

 NJAIS engages in public advocacy that protects the independence of its member schools from governmental regulation.

 As a member of the NJ Nonpublic Advisory Council, NJAIS provides members substantive legislative information